libbyshoop/runestone/source/classactivities/JESIntro.rst

 This activity introduces you to the JES application for programming Python, and some basic commands for working with images and sounds.
-Most of these functions are integrated into Myro, [1]_ so you can use Calico to do some of this, but JES has some nice features for working with images and sounds that Calico lacks.
+JES has some nice features for working with images and sounds that Calico lacks.
 The JES software can be downloaded from the link on the Moodle site.
 Be sure when installing JES on your own computer that you install version 4.3